 Temperature control in the kitchen forms part of the food safety pillars which is critical in ensuring the prevention of bacterial growth and overall quality of foods.

 Temperature control ensures that foods that are meant to be served hot are kept at the required temperature and foods meant to be served cold are not left out at dangerous temperatures.

-Think about foods in your fridge.
+Think about the foods in your fridge.
 When foods are kept in the fridge for longer than three days foods start to food off.
 This is caused by food spoilage bacteria and takes a few days to happen in the fridge due to the minimum growth rate.

 The Danger Zone is a temperature range in which bacteria grow and multiple at its fastest.
-This ranges between 20 – 45 °C (68 – 113 °F).
-Bacteria can however, grow and survive between 5 – 65 °C (41 – 149 °F).
+This ranges from 20 – 45 °C (68 – 113 °F).
+Bacteria can, however, grow and survive between 5 – 65 °C (41 – 149 °F).
 But the most common food-related bacteria grow at their best in the danger zone.

 Therefore keeping foods outside this range prevents rapid growth of bacteria.

 How to manage hot foods

 All hot foods, but especially those on display at a buffet or servery must be kept above 65.0 °C (149 °F) at all times.

 In order to achieve this, hot foods must be kept in a pre-heated hot display that is above this temperature.
 If you place hot foods in a cool display it will take too long to get back up to the required temperature allowing bacteria to survive.
 The same is true for placing cooled foods into a hot display.
 Remember we need high and quick temperatures to kill bacteria.